ashinn/chibi-scheme/README.md

 If you want to try out chibi-scheme without installing, be sure to set `LD_LIBRARY_PATH` so it can find the shared libraries.

+To make the emscripten build run `make js`.

 For more detailed documentation, run `make doc` and see the generated *doc/chibi.html*.